Rune-Status/zeruth-OSRS-PS/README.md

   First of all thanks to everyone who believes in open source.
 It's the way to be,

     Vashmeed - Released the original source which this is based off of.
 Incredible work.
+    Adam & the RuneLite team - They really make the world a better place.
     Polar - Could not have done it without all his help.
 Really great guy and I'm lucky to be able to have him as a resource.
     Kris - Great guy.
 Incredibly knowledgable and willing to help a ton if you can show you're willing to learn.
     Inferno Team